 DIY Iron-On Tote Bag – Cricut Iron On Tote Bag DIY

-DIY Iron On Tote Bag – Cricut Iron On Tote Bag DIY – Have you ever wanted to add HTV(heat transfer vinyl), iron-on to a canvas tote bag?
+Today's craft project is a DIY Iron-On Tote Bag.
+Have you ever wanted to add HTV (heat transfer vinyl), iron-on, to a canvas tote bag?
 Or cotton tote bag?
+Today, I'm sharing my Cricut Iron-On Tote Bag DIY.
+It's an easy, beginner-friendly project.

-The latest Cricut project I made I added iron-on vinyl to a tote bag.
-I added a design that says, Just A Girl Who Loves Books.
-But, you can use any design and add it to a plain tote bag blank.
-You will love customizing these for yourself, for gifts, or for Cricut crafts to sell.
-If selling them be sure to use commercial files and not personal use files.
+For my latest Cricut project, I put iron-on vinyl on a tote bag.
+I chose a design that says, Just a Girl Who Loves Books.
+You can pick any design you like and add it to a plain tote bag.
+These are fun to customize for yourself, to give as gifts, or even to sell.
+If you plan to sell them, make sure to use commercial files instead of personal-use ones.

 Just a Girl Who Loves Books